CoreDumped-ETSISI/door_brain/README.md

 }
 ```
 Use `mosquitto_pub -h 127.0.0.1 -t "logs" -m '{"card_authorized": false, "door": "1789339278014108", "date_time": "2013-01-29T12:34:56.000000Z", "card_hash": "982341", "reason": "card does not exists"}'` command to publish the message.
-Make sure that a door with that door identifier exists in the database.
+Make sure that a door with that identifier exists in the database.

 A new log must be created in the database.
 To be sure, in the admin site must be the new `Log` instance with the published message.
 Also you can check it with the request http://127.0.0.1:8000/logs, which should return this JSON response: